tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

    the ``rebalancer``, and the number of pinned buckets is subtracted from the total number of buckets.
 The rebalancer tries to move out as many buckets as possible from such replica sets.
-3. The described procedure is restarted from the step 1 for replica sets with ``pinned_count >= etalon_count`` until ``pinned_count <= etalon_count`` on
+3. This procedure is restarted from step 1 for replica sets with ``pinned_count >= etalon_count`` until ``pinned_count <= etalon_count`` on
    all replica sets.
 The procedure is also restarted when the total number of buckets is changed.

-The pseudocode for the algorithm is the following:
+Here is the pseudocode for the algorithm:

 .. code-block:: lua